 Magnetic Resonance Imaging (MRI) is an advanced diagnostic procedure that can make very detailed images of internal bodily structures without the use of X-rays or any other form of radiation.
 MR images are produced through the use of a large and powerful magnet, radio waves and a computer.
 From high-resolution extremity imaging, breast imaging, head, and spine imaging, to our small extremity coil—we’ve got you covered.

 What is Magnetic Resonance Angiography (MRA)?

 Magnetic Resonance Angiography (MRA) is an exciting field that uses MRI (Magnetic Resonance Imaging) technology to do more than picture the static structures of the body.
-MRA goes a step further, adding sophisticated software and data-acquisition techniques to the MRI scanner in order to produce highly detailed images of blood vessels.
+MRA one of the safest, most comfortable imaging techniques available creates multi-dimensional images of the inside of your body, such as your heart, brain or blood vessels.